InaMariaDeutschmann/DaFi/README.md

 - `--output_file_rowsums_presence [filename]` Create output with rowsums and presence for each row
 - `--output_file_colsums [filename]` Create output with colsums for each column

+## Version
+Version 1.0,
+5th of July 2019

-# CONTACT
+## CONTACT
-Ina Maria Deutschmann
+Ina Maria Deutschmann,
 ina.m.deutschmann@gmail.com
-5th of July 2019